ellennickles/code-your-way-s23/week11/README.md

 - Summarize your progress so far and create a two-week timeline that represents what you can realistically accomplish in the next two weeks before before final project presentations.
-- What do you need to figure out?
+- What are you doing and what have you done so far?
+What do you need to figure out?
 What steps do you need to take?
-What resources do you need?
+What resources and support do you need?
 How much time?
+In what aspect(s) would you like feedback?
+(What are you unsure of conceptually, creatively, or technically?)
 Etc.
 - [Submit your progress and timeline here](https://forms.gle/5AgRQUsAeUj8mVNTA).